weekend, September 2019.

 their bikes nowadays to events - years ago we always rode 'there and

-Some left for the morning ride, but as it was raining quite heavily, we were
+Some left for the morning ride, but as it was raining quite heavily, we

-soon on our way home with the weather turning out to be quite patchy - one minute the
+soon on our way home with the weather turning out to be quite patchy -

 sun was out, then it was raining again, then, as we approached the M4